oracle-samples/oracle-db-examples/java/jdbc/statement-interceptor/interceptor/Readme.md

 - CONSOLE: a log message is sent to system console.
 - RAISE: raise a _SecurityException_.

-More than one actions can be defined (ex ['LOG','RAISE']).
+More than one action can be defined (ex ['LOG','RAISE']).
 They are all executed.
-'RAISE' must be the last one as it break the code flow (no other action could be executed).
+'RAISE' must be the last one as it breaks the code flow (no other action could be executed).

 ### Provider